rachelslaybaugh/NE24/project.md

 -----------
 ### Abstract
-Due 2015/03/30
+Due 2016/05/21

-Submit an abstract on bCourses that is one page or less (unless you are in a group, in which case it can be longer) discussing what you will do for your project.
+Submit an abstract on bCourses or via email that is one page or less (unless you are in a group, in which case it can be longer) discussing what you will do for your project.
 This should include:

 1. The project to which you would like to contribute.
 2. An outline of what you intend to do.